nuejs/nue/packages/nuejs.org/blog/introducing-nue-css/index.md

 ## 1. Cascading CSS architecture
-One of the key ideas of Nue is to ditch the large JavaScript ecosystem and go irectly with modern CSS, and harness it's power.
+One of the key ideas of Nue is to ditch the large JavaScript ecosystem and go directly with modern CSS, and harness it's power.

 ### Your design is based on a design system { #architecture }